PanchoBubble/tari-dot-com-fork/privacy_policy.md

 ### Legal basis for processing personal information under the General Data Protection Regulation (GDPR)

-If you are from the European Economic Area (EEA), Tari Labs&#39; legal basis for collecting and using the personal information described in this Privacy Policy depends on the information we collect and the specific context in which we collect it.
+If you are from the European Economic Area (EEA), Tari Labs' legal basis for collecting and using the personal information described in this Privacy Policy depends on the information we collect and the specific context in which we collect it.

 Tari Labs may process your personal information because: